dallascard/us-immigration-speeches/README.md

 ### Requirements:

-The following python packages are used in this repo
+The following packages are used in this repo:
+- spacy=2.3.5
 - shap
 - tqdm
 - numpy
 - scipy
-- spacy
 - torch
 - gensim
 - pandas